finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

 ## UpsertInstrumentsProperties

-> UpsertInstrumentPropertiesResponse UpsertInstrumentsProperties (List<UpsertInstrumentPropertyRequest> instrumentProperties = null)
+> UpsertInstrumentPropertiesResponse UpsertInstrumentsProperties (List<UpsertInstrumentPropertyRequest> instrumentProperties)

-[EARLY ACCESS] Upsert instrument properties
+[EARLY ACCESS] Upsert instruments properties

-Attempt to upsert property data for one or more instruments, properties, and effective dates.
-The response will include the details of any failures that occurred during data storage.
-It is important to always check the 'Failed' collection for any unsuccessful results.
+Update or insert one or more instrument properties for one or more instruments.
+Each instrument property will be updated  if it already exists and inserted if it does not.
+If any properties fail to be updated or inserted, none will be updated or inserted and  the reason for the failure will be returned.

 ### Example